carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     least significant S bits as a twos-complement unsigned value A'.

     It pushes a location description L with one memory location description SL on the stack.
-SL specifies the memory location storage that corresponds to AS with a bit offset equal to A' scaled by 8 (the byte size).
+SL specifies the memory location storage LS that corresponds to AS with a bit offset equal to A' scaled by 8 (the byte size).

+    If AS is an address space that is specific to context elements, then LS corresponds to the location storage associated with the current context.

+    *For example, if AS is for per thread storage then LS is the location storage for the current thread.
+For languages that are implemented using a SIMD or SIMT execution model, then if AS is for per lane storage then LS is the location storage for the current lane of the current thread.
+Therefore, if L is accessed by an operation, the location storage selected when the location description was created is accessed, and not the location storage associated with the current context of the access operation.*

     The DWARF expression is ill-formed if AS is not one of the values defined by the target architecture specific ``DW_ASPACE_*`` values.